SXSW Movie Review: ¡Las Sandinistas!

 The film is told through a series of interviews with five women, Dora Maria Téllez (pictured at right), Claudia Alonso, Sofia Montenegro, Gioconda Belli, and Daisy Zamora, and intercut with archival film, newscasts, and photos.
 Dora Maria becomes a sort of breakout star among them, especially given her pivotal role in the assault on the National Palace, seen as a turning point in the overthrow of the Somoza dictatorship.
 She then became the first Minister of Health, leading to the eradication of polio and massive reductions in malaria and other illnesses as health care was provided to the masses.

-I won’t lie– I came out of this film with a giant social justice crush on Dora Maria, whom one of her fellow interviewees referred to as “the smartest woman in the hemisphere.”
+Prepare to come out of this film with a giant social justice crush on Dora Maria, whom one of her fellow interviewees referred to as “the smartest woman in the hemisphere.”
 She may be right.

 While the film is a little bit long, it is simply because there is so much story here to tell.
 They win the revolution at around an hour in and you think, “Ok, we’re done here, right?”
-Instead, the second hour takes you everywhere you had no idea it would, up to and including the past where they continue to fight in the political sphere.
+Instead, the second hour takes you everywhere you had no idea it would, up to and including the present where they continue to fight in the political sphere.

 4.5 out of 5 stars